Path-Check/safeplaces-ct-backend/CONTRIBUTING.md

 We'd love to accept your patches and contributions to this project.
 There are just a few small guidelines you need to follow.

-## Contributor License Agreement
+## Active Contributor Agreement

-TODO: Change CLA Text

-Contributions to this project must be accompanied by a Contributor License Agreement.
-You (or your employer) retain the copyright to your contribution, this simply gives us permission to use and redistribute your contributions as part of the project.
-Head over to <CLA Path-Check> to see your current agreements on file or to sign a new one.
+Contributions to this project must be accompanied by a Active Contributor Agreement.

-You generally only need to submit a CLA once, so if you've already submitted one (even if it was for a different project), you probably don't need to do it again.
+This is an agreement between Safe Paths Active Contributing Members (ACM) and Path Check, Inc. (PCI) By completing the attached Google Form at the bottom of [this agreement](https://docs.google.com/document/d/1sExarTjhd3vV1GWWA32BAEhpS_Rl1n-LD0qPURAeSoU), you will affirm this agreement.

 ## Git Flow